smart-edge-open/converged-edge-experience-kits/cloud/README.md

 You can now proceed to onboarding applications to your Devkit environment.

-If you are looking to integrate your own application with OpenNESS please start at our [Network Edge Applications Onboarding](https://www.openness.org/docs/doc/applications-onboard/network-edge-applications-onboarding) guide.
+If you are looking to integrate your own application with Smart Edge Open please start at our [Network Edge Applications Onboarding](https://www.openness.org/docs/doc/applications-onboard/network-edge-applications-onboarding) guide.

-You can find OpenNESS existing integrated apps within our [edgeapps repo](https://github.com/open-ness/edgeapps) and our [Commercial Edge Applications portal](https://networkbuilders.intel.com/commercial-applications), or you can [participate and have your apps featured](https://networkbuilders.intel.com/commercial-applications/participate).
+You can find Smart Edge Open existing integrated apps within our [edgeapps repo](https://github.com/smart-edge-open/edgeapps) and our [Commercial Edge Applications portal](https://networkbuilders.intel.com/commercial-applications), or you can [participate and have your apps featured](https://networkbuilders.intel.com/commercial-applications/participate).